Bhardwaj-14/Go-Kart/JOURNAL.md

 # 6th June

 Alright so from now i'll start researhing on making a go kart.
 I know nothing about this but I am sure that if I make this, this is gonna be wild!
+I am using Cirkit Designer for this project too as I think its pretty easy especially to visualize all the components.